Jetour X90

 The Jetour X90 is a mid-size crossover SUV produced by Jetour, a brand launched in 2018 by Chery under the Jetour brand (division of Chery Commercial Vehicle).

-Overview
+First generation (2019)

 The Jetour brand was officially released in January 2018, and the Jetour X90 is the third model of the brand.
 It was officially launched in January 2019, and at launch, the X90 was powered by a 1.5 liter Turbo engine.

 The interior is equipped with a 9-inch central control display and a 12.3-inch LCD instrument that are standard for all trim levels, and the high-trim models are also equipped with front side airbags, front and rear head air curtains, panoramic sunroof, main driving 6-way and co-pilot 4-way electric adjustable leather seats, GPS navigation, car networking, electric heated mirrors, and independent air conditioners in the rear.